brc-dd/iron-webcrypto/README.md

   - `undefined` (empty) values in arrays (which become `null` with the standard `JSON.stringify`)
   - Non-finite numbers (including `NaN`, `Infinity`, `-Infinity`)
   - And any other data type not representable in JSON (e.g., `BigInt`, `Map`, `Set`, `Date`, `RegExp`, etc.)

+  Note that, `undefined` values in objects are ignored during serialization, and `-0` is converted to `0`.

   This change ensures data integrity but may require updates to your code if you were previously relying on silent truncation of unserializable data.
 If you need to maintain the previous behavior, you have two options: